-Fisherman’s Flat Urban Conservation Precinct Heritage Design Guidelines 2021
+Fisherman’s Flat Urban Conservation Precinct Heritage Design Guidelines

+Borough of Queenscliffe, 2023

 Conservation

-Protect and enhance the character of the area as a fishing village set apart from the main town centre.
+Protect and enhance the visual and historical character of the precinct through the retention of fisherman’s dwellings and outbuildings and ensure that the fishing village characteristics of the area set it apart from the main town centre.

-Retain the general uniformity in scale and massing of the buildings.
+Retain the modest architectural characteristics, and general uniformity in mass and scale and overall visual consistency of the buildings featuring a similar form, style and setback along the street frontages.

 Retain the historic integrity of the area in any replanting program.